‘I'm driving home for Christmas

 Oh, I can't wait to see those faces...’

 ….burbles Chris Rea annually, in what is, to be fair, still a pretty catchy festive choon.
 But the reality of Christmas travel with kids in tow isn't always so harmonious.
-As you might well be doing it for the first time this year, we've compiled some helpful advice for less stressy travel with babies and kids at Christmas.
+Whether you're doing it for the first time, or it's not your first rodeo, we've compiled some helpful advice for less stressy travel with babies and kids at Christmas.
 (Cue sleigh bells...)

 Tricks in Transit

 If the travelling bit itself seems the most daunting, with a little extra planning you can still arrive in warm and fuzzy spirits:

 1. Comfy Clothing

 Have you ever regretted wearing your smart (i.e. tight) jeans half an hour into a marathon drive?
 So imagine how kids feel in fussy outfits.
 Instead, have them travel in slouchy joggers and sweaters that won't feel tight around their legs and bellies.
 Or PJs - so if you're delayed and they're going straight to bed on arrival - job done.
 Clothing that's accessible (think poppers at the crotch) also means easier emergency nappy changes.
 If you want to dress them to impress, do it at your destination.

 Miles and miles of motorway scenery isn't fun for adults, so it's not going to stimulate babies or small kids either.
 Have snacks at hand, make sure they have their fave playthings with them and create a playlist of their preferred songs.
 Even Humpty Dumpty for a few hours is better than a symphony of sorrow for 200 miles.